-- current driving licence4(paper version; UK / Isle of Man / Channel Islands and EEA; full or provisional) - current driving licence4 (photocard; all countries; full or provisional) - current non-UK driving licence4 (valid for up to 12 months from the date the applicant entered the UK) - birth certificate (UK and Channel Islands; issued at any time after the date of birth by the General Registrar Office/relevant authority i.e. Registrars) marriage / civil partnership certificate (UK and Channel Islands) - HM Forces ID card (UK) - fire arms licence (UK, Channel Islands and Isle of Man)
+- current driving licence4 photocard full or provisional (UK / Isle of Man / Channel Islands and EEA) - current driving licence4paper version (UK, Isle of Man, Channel Islands and EEA; full or provisional) - birth certificate issued at any time after the date of birth (UK, Isle of Man and Channel Islands; - marriage / civil partnership certificate (UK and Channel Islands) - immigration document, visa or work permit (issued by a country outside the EEA.
+Valid only for roles whereby the applicant is living and working outside of the UK.
+Visa / permit must relate to the non-EEA country in which the role is based) - HM Forces ID card (UK) - fire arms licence (UK, Channel Islands and Isle of Man)